SwarajPawarV2Solutions/Projects/Spotify_Project/README.md

 - **Play/Pause Functionality**:
   - The play/pause button toggles between playing and pausing the audio track.
 When a track is played, the corresponding background image and song details are updated dynamically.

-## Demo Link

-Provide a link to a live demo of the project if available, or state that it is available on GitHub for further exploration.

 ## Technologies Used